PMB and CDL conditions

 What are PMB?

-PMB (prescribed minimum benefits) are a series of services that medical schemes must cover in terms of the Medical Schemes Act 131 of 1998, including:
+Prescribed minimum benefits (PMB) are benefits that medical schemes must offer in terms of the Medical Schemes Act 131 of 1998, for:

 - Medical emergencies (in terms of the legal definition);

 - 271 listed diagnosis and treatment pairs (DTPs); and